gkaf89/NCC-Trainings/docs/cuda/exercise-2.md

               b[i] = ....
             }

-          // Transfer data from host to device memory cudaMemcpy.....
+          // Transfer data from a host to device memory cudaMemcpy.....

           // Thread organization